8jigarpatel/AngularDocuments/Angular2.md

 ======================
 http://www.pragimtech.com/kudvenkat_angular2_tutorial_videos_download.aspx

+## Part 1, 2, and 3 - Introduction, Setting up in Visual Studio, and Run angular app using F5 from visual studio

+    - This 3 parts have not been compiled as the purpose of this document is to serve as a quick reference book, and the first 3 parts don't seem relevant to this context.
+However, at the end of the compilation of this series, I will review the document and add one or more parts if their addition would make this document easier to follow.

+## Part 4 - Componenets

+    i.
+Everything in Angular is component
+        - Component is a class with a template and a decorator.
+        - Component is composed of: Template (HTML / UI), Class (logic), and Decorator (to add metada to class)

+## Part 5 - template vs templateUrl

+    - Within an Angular component, HTML can be defined using either template or the templateUrl property of the component.

+    i. template
+        - When using template property, HTML can be specified within TypeScript (.ts) file enclosed in single or double quotes for one-line HTML, and within back-tick characters for multiline HTML.
+        - angular recommends to use template when the HTML is 3 lines or less.

+    ii. templateUrl
+        - When HTML is more than 3 lines, templateUrl should be used.
+        - With templateUrl, you can specify the path where your HTML content is available.

+## Part 6 - Nested components

+    - Angular allows for components to be nested.

+## Part 7 - Styling Angular components

+    - There are several ways to apply styling the angular component (external stylesheet, inline-styling of elements, internal styling, and using component's styles or styleUrls properties)
+    - In most cases, using styleUrls would be ideal.
+    - Global stylesheet files should be used only for Application / root level styling.

 ## Part 8 & 9 - Data-Binding: One-way (from Component to View, from View to Component), Two-way

 	i.
 Interpolation [from Component to View]